Client

 Technical Direction & Production Management

 Battersea Power Station is an icon of the London cityscape: a Deco-era, red-brick hulk on the south bank of the Thames.
-Its twin chimneys can be spotted miles from the city center.
-The station might’ve once powered a fifth of London, but it needed storytelling power to succeed in its next chapter.
+The station might once have powered a fifth of London, but it needed storytelling power to succeed in its next chapter.

 Set in Turbine Hall A, the exhibition features dynamic animations, interactive tables, and immersive media and soundscapes.
-In a nod to the station’s electricity-generating roots, film, images, particles and colors animate across immersive digital screens.
+In a nod to the station’s electricity-generating roots, film, images, particles, and color animate across immersive digital screens.

-Descriptive text emerges out of block color, mimicking the movement of Lift 109 out of the chimney top.
+Descriptive text emerges out of blocks of color, mimicking the movement of Lift 109 out of the chimney top.
 Throughout the experience, graphics and icons carry the style of technical drawings, with energy flowing along circuit diagrams.

 Impact